stonehippo/ScooterSpeedo/README.md

 -----

-1. <a name="fn1"></a> It's more like I've grabbed a bunch of Arduinos and clones in various form factors that past couple of Arduino days!
+1. <a name="fn1"></a> It's more like I've grabbed a bunch of Arduinos and clones in various form factors the past couple of Arduino days!
 And now I need to start integrating them into projects.
 Like this one. :)